chinmaynawkar/chinmay-nextjs-portfolio/README.md

-# Personal Portfolio Website of Chinmay Nawkar, a front-end developer based in Akola, India.
+# Personal Portfolio Website of Chinmay Nawkar, a front-end developer

 Built with NextJS, Chakra UI, and Framer Motion.